Frequently Asked Questions:

 How do I pick the perfect color?

 Our color designer has formulated an amazing tried and true palette of fabulous colors.
-We also introduce up to 3 colors seasonally that are trend-forward and totally gorge'!
+Our dealers have 8 in-stock colors and most can custom tint from our full Good Bones palette.

 Where can I buy this stuff?

 Where is Good Bones made?

 Virginia.
 The same state where some other revolutionary, life-changing things were created, like the Declaration of Independence and the Constitution.
 NBD.

 Good Bones has teamed up with local chemists, designers, painting contractors, and a Virginia-based industrial paint manufacturer to develop what we think is the best paint out there.
 Our packaging and all of our marketing materials are designed in Virginia as well.
 Many of our colors have been inspired by the beauty of the Blue Ridge Mountains.